ssmlee04/blog/_posts/2016-10-15-setup-mongodb-on-ec2-ebs.md

 * Initialize your EC2
 * Create an extra EBS volume
 * Mount those volumes and create a filesystem there.
+* Configure your MongoDB authentication and user roles
-* Configure your MongoDB and EC2 so that your MongoDB can accept requests from outside.
+* Configure your EC2 so that your MongoDB can accept requests from outside.

 ### Advanced settings